 - Unresolved negative feedback

-These negative signals should trigger retention actions: proactive check-in, additional onboarding offer, Customer Success Manager escalation.
-Retaining an existing customer is more valuable than acquiring a new one.
+These signals should trigger retention actions: proactive check-in, additional onboarding offer, Customer Success escalation.
+Keeping an existing customer costs less than replacing one.

 Tools at every maturity stage

-The tool ecosystem is vast.
+The tool market is wide.
 Here’s a recommendation by budget and maturity.

 Getting started (< €500/month)